uprm-inso-4101-2021-2022-s1/semester-project-team-13/README.md

 Server is now running on your machine, open the address: http://127.0.0.1:8000  on a web browser to view the website

-(Note: as of the initial commit, opening http://127.0.0.1:8000 will not display anything with information, try the address http://127.0.0.1:8000/beach/ to view actual content.)

 Videos that prove to be extremely useful (django):